 by Valerie Summers

-U.S. Highway Route 66 is both a physical road and a romantic notionpollack66 much of which is both confirmed and dispelled in the current do not miss exhibition at the Autry National Center of the American West.
+U.S. Highway Route 66 is both a physical road and a romantic notion much of which is both confirmed and dispelled in the current do not miss exhibition at the Autry National Center of the American West.
 This is not a “fluff” presentation as portrayed in TV shows of days gone by although there is lots of positive information and loads of inspiration which came from the famous highway that stretched 2,400 miles from Chicago, Illinois to the Pacific Ocean at Santa Monica, California.

 The first surprise in the exhibition was Jackson Pollock’s painting Westward Bound, one in which the viewer could actually make out the subject matter.
 Author Jack Kerouac’s original manuscript (scroll) for On The Road, a handwritten page from Steinbeck’s masterpiece The Grapes of Wrath, an original sketch for the Pixar film Cars and Woody Guthrie’s Martin guitar comprise just a few of the highlights.
 A pristine 1960 Corvette posed in front of a neon motel sign, original Phillips 66 gasoline pumps and historic photographs including the unforgettable Migrant Mother are just a few of the more than 250 unique exhibits.
 Route 66 was not all fun and glamor as portrayed in the song “Get Your Kicks on Route 66” nor the TV show, of which I was a fan, Route 66, the adventures of two young men and a Corvette traveling the Mother Road.